blairw/debian-pihole-node/README.md

 - Set root password
 - Username (e.g., `sushichef`)
 - Set password
-- Timezone = New South Wales _(obviously, feel free to customise according to your needs)_
+- If prompted: Timezone = New South Wales _(obviously, feel free to customise according to your needs)_
 - Guided - use entire disk (default: doesn't use LVM)
 - All files in one partition
 - Scan extra installation media? = `<No>`